shukla-ashutosh4/Cableteque_BicyclePermuts/README.md

 * **Trust & shared success:** I prioritize clear communication, reliable tooling, and thoughtful design so teams can depend on the software and succeed together.

-In short, my mindset—centered on practical innovation, continuous learning, and collaborative delivery—fits naturally with Cableteque’s mission and values.
+My mindset is centered on practical innovation, continuous learning, and collaborative delivery—fits naturally with Cableteque’s mission and values.
 I’m excited by opportunities to contribute in environments that prize domain expertise, user-first tools, and iterative improvement.

 ---